ArchitaAgarwal65590/ArchitaAgarwal65590/README.md

 Here are some ideas to get you started:

 - 🔭 I’m interested in web development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning java
 - 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: mail- archita.agarwal2001@gmail.com linkdin- www.linkedin.com/in/archita-agarwal2001